 We have a guide to how to take good screenshots

 Who owns the screenshot submitted?

-Once a screenshot is submitted it is the property of Wowhead.com
+Once a screenshot is submitted it can be freely used by Wowhead.com for any purpose.

 How do I get a video in the 'Video' tab?